-Bring your reference images with you (phone, USB…).
-We will talk about your idea face to face.
 Be flexible and open to advice.
 Designing a tattoo might look very easy, but it isn’t.
 There are many factors involved such as body shape, type of composition, etc… As a tattoo artist, I’d just like to reach the best possible results.

 Depends.
-There are 2 options:
+There are few options:

 How much does the tattoo cost?